Subscribe to the IHARE Blog

 [Gladiators surround Maximus to carry him out of the arena]

 “Gladiator” is remembered as an epic story of great heroism.
 Such movies of male heroics are a vanishing genre.
+Physical action jumped from the screen in some high paced rock-em-sock-em scenes.
+Many of them abounded in high energy in the tradition of Spartacus and Braveheart.
 Certainly the movies of the super-doers are not practitioners of movies where heroic human males function.
 Tom Cruise is almost the last of a dying breed of male heroes on the film screen.
 And he still does his own stunts.

 In an easily-overlooked substrata of “Gladiator,” the Roman Senate, also featured in “Spartacus,” is challenged to lead Rome back from imperial rule to the days of the Roman Republic.
 Historically, nothing like that happened.
 The die was cast when Augustus became emperor and Rome remained an emperor.
 Still, this was a movie that used some historically real names but was not telling an historically real story.
 “Spartacus” was based on a real person but “Gladiator” was not.
-Still it sang the praises of the Roman Senate rising to the occasion just as e imagine the American Senate would
+Still it sang the praises of the Roman Senate rising to the occasion just as we imagine the American Senate would if confronted by a would-be dictator.

-Once upon a time, the American Senate was held in high regard.
+Certainly the Founding Fathers of the United States had high respect and great hope for this body.
+It wasn’t elected by the mob.
+It was supposed to be a place of one’s betters (just as the Electoral College was).
+Once the era of the Virginia Presidential Dynasty ceased, the Senate did achieve the heights once anticipated by the Founding Fathers.
 For roughly over two decades from the 1820s to the 1840s, a trio of giants with presidential ambitions roamed the Senate floor.
 Daniel Webster of New England, John C. Calhoun of the Confederacy, and Henry Clay of the West were always on the ballot and sometimes becoming Vice President without ever taking that final step.

 Webster’s famed endured for another century.
 “The Devil and Daniel Webster” a short story in 1936 by Stephen Vincent Benet became a play in 1938 and then a movie in 1941.
 To make a short story even shorter, Webster defends a New England farmer who has sold his soul for earthly rewards.
 The jury is stacked against Webster with the leading reprobates in American history (as of that time).
 Nonetheless, Webster prevails.